Proto:Sonic the Hedgehog (Genesis)

 Work Zone Act 3 and Final Zone) haven't been started at all, or are obvious placeholder designs (like the Special Stage).

 Playing this build reveals a game that was originally tuned more for traditional platforming and exploration, rather than for speed, which eventually became the hallmark of the Sonic series.
-It also features a plethora of cut content that was previously only seen in grainy magazine screenshots and blurry video footage, like the giant rolling ball in Green Hill Zone, the UFOs in Marble Zone, and Spring Yard Zone when it was still Sparkling Zone.
+It also features a plethora of cut content that was previously only seen in grainy magazine screenshots and blurry video footage, like the giant rolling boulder in Green Hill Zone, the UFOs in Marble Zone, and Spring Yard Zone when it was still Sparkling Zone.
 Also, Splats the Bunny!

 |Download Sonic the Hedgehog (Genesis Prototype)